-- Once you have received your patch, simply fit the device by following the fitting instructions here or by watching the video below.
-For help during your test, please contact CardioScans support team on 01992 351 033 or email@example.com.
+- Once you have received your patch, simply fit the device by following the fitting instructions.
+For help during your test, please contact our support team on 0330 822 3499 or firstname.lastname@example.org.

 - Once the recording has been completed, the monitor automatically powers off and a courier is organised to collect the device at your convenience.

-- After your recording has been analysed, you will receive a report from a Consultant Cardiologist sent by encrypted secure email within 3 working days.
+- After your recording has been analysed, you will receive a report from a Consultant Cardiologist sent by encrypted secure email.